ColoradoSchoolOfMines/mozzarella/README.md

     $ gearbox serve --reload --debug

-Finaly, go into your web browser and go to localhost:8080 to view the website.
+Finaly, go to your web browser and navigate to `localhost:8080` to view the website.

 When you're finished working on the project and want to exit the virtual
 environment: